Jacob's Ladder at Brookside Farm Philosophy

-Jacob’s Ladder at Brookside Farm is a short and long-term residential treatment facility designed for young adult males who are struggling with substance abuse issues.
-Set amidst the scenic rolling hills of historic Aurora, W.Va., Jacob’s Ladder is a work-therapy program that combines evidence-based approaches with the 12-Steps and holistic programming.
+Jacob’s Ladder at Brookside Farm offers short- and long-term residential treatment for adult males who are struggling with substance abuse.
+Set amidst the rolling hills of historic Aurora, W.Va., the center is one of 36 treatment facilities in the state with specially tailored programs for adult men.
+Medical detox is not available on-site; clients must complete detox before admission.

 TREATMENT & ASSESSMENT

-To determine whether prospective clients are an appropriate fit for the recovery program, Jacob’s Ladder conducts bio-psychosocial assessments and expects a minimum stay of six months for the long-term program, although a short-term option lasting one month is also available.
+To determine whether prospective clients are an appropriate fit, Jacob’s Ladder conducts bio-psychosocial assessments.
+The facility recommends a minimum stay of six months for the long-term program, while short-term programs may last between one and three months.

-As its name suggests, Jacob’s Ladder at Brookside Farm is accompanied by an adjacent farm, where a typical day in treatment consists of various farming chores designed to promote self-accountability, teamwork, and mindfulness.
-Using the oft-repeated phrase: “The work is never done,” the program’s official website draws a parallel between an active, working farm and a life of recovery.
-As such, daily tasks include tending to animals, hay baling, planting, watering, fence repair, machinery maintenance, and other seasonal duties.
+As its name suggests, Jacob’s Ladder at Brookside Farm is adjacent to a farm, where a typical day in treatment consists of farming duties designed to promote accountability, teamwork, and mindfulness.
+Using the phrase “the work is never done,” the program draws a parallel between an active, working farm and a life of recovery.
+Daily tasks may include tending to animals, hay baling, planting, watering, fence repair, machinery maintenance, and other seasonal duties.

-In tandem with their assigned farming chores, men partake in a range of treatment activities.
-With evidence-based modalities — including cognitive behavioral therapy (CBT) and rational emotive therapy (RET) — at its foundation, Jacob’s Ladder facilitates regular process and discussion groups, family therapy, and weekly one-on-one sessions with a primary counselor.
-Participation in the 12-Steps is also expected, offering clients 12-step meetings, study program literature, and associated “step-work.”
+Clients engage in a range of traditional treatments.
+With evidence-based modalities – including cognitive behavioral therapy (CBT) and rational emotive therapy (RET) – at its foundation, the program facilitates regular process and discussion groups, family therapy, and weekly one-on-one sessions with a primary counselor.
+The facility also incorporates the 12-step model of recovery, and clients attend meetings, study fellowship literature, and perform “step-work.”

-Beyond traditional therapies, Jacob’s Ladder emphasizes mindfulness through a range of holistic treatment methods.
-While caring for the farm, clients participate in music and art lessons, guided yoga, and daily meditation.
-Each week, Jacob’s Ladder arranges for weekly recreational outdoor activities, such as rafting, skiing, rock climbing, hiking, biking, fishing, camping, and more.
+The program emphasizes mindfulness and recovery-focused lifestyles through holistic and experiential treatment methods.
+Clients participate in music and art lessons, guided yoga, and daily meditation, as well as weekly recreational outdoor activities, such as rafting, skiing, rock climbing, hiking, biking, fishing, and camping.